teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week5_Wednesday.md

 ```
 """
 Make a new file called f using open("file name", "w+").
-The "w" is for read.
+The "w" is for write.
 The "+" indicates that a new file needs to be written if it does not already exist.

 Note that we can open a file using open("file name", "r") the "r" is for read, or add to a new file using open("file name", "a") the "a" is for append.